cncf/servicedesk/README.md

 * [Scarf](https://scarf.sh) for advanced analytics for container & artifact distribution, package installation, and web traffic to source documentation
 * [Peritus.ai](https://peritus.ai/) for Machine Learning analytics and self-service for developer communities

 CNCF staff is familiar with, and can help projects with, hosting on AWS, GCP, and Azure clouds.
-In some cases, we have credits available for free hosting.
-We also have our own [Community Infrastructure Lab](https://www.cncf.io/community/infrastructure-lab/)
+In some cases, we have [credits available](https://www.cncf.io/google-cloud-recommits-3m-to-kubernetes/) for free hosting.
+We also have our own [Community Infrastructure Lab](https://www.cncf.io/community/infrastructure-lab/).

 ## Technical Documentation ##
 CNCF invests significant capital per year to improve project documentation.
 This includes the following services: